-The parties will be notified in writing when the University implements supportive measures that would impact a responding party, such as protective measures that restrict the responding party's movement on campus.
+The responding party will be notified in writing when the University implements supportive measures that would impact the responding party, such as protective measures that restrict the responding party's movement on campus.
 The University will inform the parties that retaliation is prohibited by law under Title IX, the Violence Against Women Act (VAWA), and University policy and that the University will take strong responsive action to protect the safety of any individual.
-Should the University determine that retaliation has occurred, it will not be tolerated and will result in disciplinary action.
+If the University has determined that retaliation has occurred, it will not be tolerated and will result in disciplinary action.
 The University has the discretion to modify any existing supportive measures, with appropriate notice provided to all parties.